guannan-he/codes_of_self_driving_cars_University_of_Toronto/README.md

 - part 1 model 6 lesson 3 codes available on jul 24 2020: stanley
 - part 1 model 6 lesson 4 codes available on jul 24 2020: MPC
 However, this code may malfunction then prediction horizon length is set less than 20.
 MPC code fixed on jul 27 2020.
-MPClink in reference colum have issues on constrains, fixed.
+MPC link in reference colum have issues on constrains, fixed.

 # references